ghuntley/ghuntley.github.io/_draft/_posts/integration-of-objective-c-libraries-with-xamarin-ios.md

 # Concepts
 * Zero-copy marshalling (i.e. use existing pointers in memory, no need to copy data)

+# Packaging
+* Do not need to distribute the native `libmagicbeans.a` just distribute the `libmagicbeans.dll`

 # Reading
 * https://msdn.microsoft.com/en-us/library/ms229042(v=vs.110).aspx